 I learned that as a woman of color in this field, no matter how hard you work or how much you try to prove that you are worthy, it doesn't mean that you will always be accepted or that your work will be valued.
 Historically, everything has not been equitable in this business and sometimes you bear the burden of being the only person of color in the room and you are expected to speak for everyone.
 I used to approach every opportunity thinking that no matter how hard I work, what I create or produce, it will be well-received.
 However, sometimes it feels like I'm not doing enough and that’s been the biggest surprise.

-I'm currently pursuing two separate terminal degrees, directing a student production through an organization that I created (ASU Black Theatre Organization), teaching two undergraduate courses, being a directing mentor, PGA Scholar and Graduate student representative.
+I'm currently pursuing two separate terminal degrees, directing a student production through an organization that I created (ASU Black Theatre Organization), teaching two undergraduate courses, being a directing mentor, Presidential Graduate Assistant Scholar and graduate student representative.
 I have two children (one in college at ASU and the other is a junior in high school) and a husband.
 I'm doing all these things and creating all these opportunities and yet feel like I have to do more.
 I’m thankful for the support my department has given me; it truly changed my perspective on how I want to move forward in my career.

 What types of problems do you work on?
 What are the reasons for these problems?

 My foundation in Black theatre allows me to see the gaps in telling, creating and producing stories and those of other marginalized communities, when at predominantly white institutions.
 Research shows that the majority of Black students in theatre did not have a strong theatre background growing up due to many obstacles, one important being finances.
-This fact led many of these theatre students to feel a lack of belongingness in the westernized theatre world because they don’t speak the lingo or know all the “theatre terms”.
+This fact led many of these theatre students to feel a lack of belongingness in the westernized theatre world because they don’t speak the lingo or know all the “theatre terms.”
 I’m trying to close this gap by being a resource (teaching, directing, creating) and working on bringing opportunities to students to enact and take part in performances that celebrate and teach the Black lived experience.
 I also strive to show them that there are hundreds of methods to theatre, especially when pertaining to Black theatre.

 Additionally, I've been working at helping students overcome impostor syndrome because I am familiar with it and understand how proper support can have a positive impact on how persistent a person can be in college.
 I believe a sense of belonging is important for wellbeing and the persistence that leads to graduation.
 If you don't have a community or a sense of belonging, you might consider dropping out.
 I see these problems or gaps and I'm doing my best to shorten them but I'm still a student, so my support only goes so far.
 Fortunately, my department has put initiatives in place to support our demographic and to make sure that we are included.